raml-org/raml-spec/versions/raml-10/raml-10.md

             type: !include person.json
 ```

 A RAML processor MUST NOT allow types that define an XML or JSON schema to participate in type inheritance or specialization, or effectively in any [type expression](#type-expressions).
 Therefore, you SHALL NOT define sub-types of these types to declare new properties, add restrictions, set facets, or declare facets.
-You MAY, however, create simple type wrappers that add annotations, examples, display name, or a description.
+You MAY, however, create simple type wrappers that add annotations, examples, a display name, or a description.

 The following example shows a valid declaration.